High school students on local government boards

 Community service

 Government for Tomorrow strives to prepare communities for the future’s citizens.
 After all, high schoolers are the best idea we have of what tomorrow will bring.
-We want to bridge the gap in communities between generations and age groups that grew up in different worlds and naturally have different ideas.
+We want to help bridge the gap in communities between generations and age groups that grew up in different worlds and naturally have different ideas.
 That’s one of the many reasons why over ten cities across Michigan have collaborated with us.

 We’re fueling a Michigan wide initiative.